 MALT 101 Series Recordings

-Join staff experts and agriculturists for our recorded illustrated series on how MALT works.
-So far this series has covered topics such as MALT’s conservation easements and farmland stewardship.
+Join staff experts and agriculturists for our virtual illustrated series on how MALT works.
+So far this series has covered topics such as MALT’s conservation easements, farmland stewardship and building water security.
+The recordings for past events can be found below.
 Come learn with us!

 What’s a Conservation Easement?

 MALT’s mission is to permanently protect Marin’s agricultural land for agricultural use, with a vision for a thriving agricultural community in a healthy and diverse natural environment.
 But how exactly does MALT do this?
 What tools do we use?